With the right combination of tools and techniques you can increase your chances of keeping your computer secure and your personal information safe.

 Of course, it is great to have everything that technology gives us.
-Technology is changing the world.
-We don’t need to give it up.
+Technology is changing the world and we don’t need to give it up.
 But we should try to keep our computers and personal information safe and secure.

 You can never completely secure your computer and personal information.
-As long as companies write insecure software the bad guys will be a step (or two) ahead.
+As long as companies write insecure software the bad guys will stay a step ahead.

 But you can do your best.
 You can make it secure enough, and back up your information and data for the event when you do get your computer broken into (or lost, or stolen).

 The best you can do is to use the available computer security tools and techniques to protect your digital assets and information.